ggorman/Introduction-to-programming-for-geoscientists/about.md

 permalink: /about/
 ---

-This is a 1<sup>st</sup> year undergraduate course for geoscientists taught by Gerard Gorman and Christian Jacobs at Imperial College London.
+This is a 1<sup>st</sup> year undergraduate course for geoscientists taught by Gerard Gorman at Imperial College London.
 The course has two objectives:

 * Learn the basic principles of computer programming.
 [Python](https://www.python.org/) is currently one of the [most popular introductary teaching languages](http://cacm.acm.org/blogs/blog-cacm/176450-python-is-now-the-most-popular-introductory-teaching-language-at-top-us-universities/fulltext) and is an excellent gateway to learning other computing languages that you may encounter as your career develops.
 * Become proficient and productive in Python.
 It is heavily used in geoscience and you will encounter it many times during your studies, particularly in project work.